Table of Contents

 Well, first of all, it’s flexible.
 You can customize your website as much as you want, just using plugins, widgets, and themes.

 Second, WordPress is open-source.
 Not only does this mean that the CMS is free, but also a large community is supporting it, and you’re likely to get better help than from a platform with 24/7 customer care.WordPress is compatible with lots of solutions to improve your experience.

 And you barely have any limitations with this CMS: you can migrate elsewhere whenever you want.

 Now, whether you’re looking to migrate to another host or just getting started, let’s see what’s worth paying attention to.

-We’ll only consider managed hosting options that are specifically optimized to make WordPress users’ job easier.
+We’ll only consider managed hosting options that are specifically optimized to make WordPress users’ jobs easier.

-There are various hosting types out there but when we say managed WordPress hosting, it’s either a cloud solution or a shared one.
+There are various hosting types out there, but it’s either a cloud solution or a shared one when we say managed WordPress hosting.

 See, when a server is shared, its limited resources are shared between the hosted websites.
 So heavy traffic on one website can affect the “neighbor” sites.
 There’s also a security concern when speaking about shared hosting.
 Malware installed on one of the websites can affect others.

 When the managed WordPress hosting service uses cloud technologies, those concerns are eliminated.

 Cloud hosting uses virtual servers rather than physical server clusters that provide a high level of security, flexibility, and scalability due to cloud computing technologies.